 Benefits of targeted email marketing

-Because targeted email is so different than basic email marketing, it can help you achieve things that standard email blasts simply can’t.
+Because targeted email is so different to basic email marketing, it can help you achieve things that standard email blasts simply can’t.
 Let’s take a quick look at some key benefits:

 - Increases opens and CTR: This is especially true for email that is sent based on user behavior or attributes.